 But, in reality, much more data is used in custom components.
 As a result, the component becomes more complex quickly and its size increases.
 For this reason, one model has to use data from another existing model.
 This saves time as well as avoids repetitive code.

-In this tutorial, an example of how to use a function of one of the models in a Joomla! component by calling the second model in it is shown along with the code example.
+This tutorial shows an example of how to use a function of one of the models in a Joomla! component by calling the second model is shown along with the code example.
 Hopefully, any Joomla! developer can benefit from this code.

 - I have created its model, named, “New” in “administrator/components/com_news/models/new.php”.